sibster146/Machine_Learning_Trader_simple/READme.md

 ## About
 This repo is a paper simulator to test the live performance of machine learning binary classifiers for choosing when to buy and sell stocks, cryptocurrencies, and other tradeable assets.
 This simulator is connected to the Coinbase exchange, but in theory, can be applied to any exchange and any asset class.
 You can plug and play any machine learning binary classifier to see its performance.
 The binary classifier should be trained to predict when the mid price will go up and when it will go down, and the simulator will show how accurately it will be able to do so.
 NOTE: This simulator should not be used to test PnL performance; the Advanced version on my repo page does this; this simulator only shows how accurately the binary classifier is at predicting price movement.

+## Workflow
+### Connecting to Exchange
+The simulator reads in exchange data through websocket.py.
+Each exchange has different websocket APIs; currently, websocket.py is configured to read in data from Coinbase exchange.
+You have to provide your own API name and secret key to connect to each exchange.
+After the keys are plugged in, the websocket will continually read in updates and place each update into the `WebSocket.ws_updates_queue`.